ggraciano/CSE021/README.md

 # CSE021 - Introduction to Computing II

-This repository contains lab assignments and a projects designed to present modern topics in computer science such as object-oriented programming, recursion, and data manipulation.
+This repository contains lab assignments and projects designed to present modern topics in computer science such as object-oriented programming, recursion, and data manipulation.
 Written in Java, the lab assignments and projects correspond with the following tasks:

 1. lab_01 - Knowledge check
 2. lab_02 - Estimating prices